Plan for software updates in Configuration Manager

 - Non-feature updates - An update that isn't a feature upgrade and whose product is listed as one of the following:

+All other updates outside of these categories, such as third-party updates, are given a default maximum run time of 10 minutes.
 These settings only change the maximum runtime for new updates that are synchronized from Microsoft Update.
 It doesn't change the run time on existing feature or non-feature updates.

 Plan for a software updates maintenance window

 Add a maintenance window dedicated for software updates installation.
 This action lets you configure a general maintenance window and a different maintenance window for software updates.
 When you configure both a general maintenance window and software updates maintenance window, clients install software updates only during the software updates maintenance window.

 You can change this behavior and allow software updates to install during a general maintenance window.
 For more information about this client setting, see Software updates client settings.

 For more information about maintenance windows, see How to use maintenance windows.

 Restart options for Windows 10 clients after software update installation